JayanthKarupothula/Rewards-SpringBoot/ReadMe.md

 │   └── test/                           # Unit and integration tests
 └── pom.xml                             # Project dependencies and build configuration

-This section outlines the main directories and files in this project, providing a quick overview of the project's architecture.
 # Setup
 Prerequisites
 Ensure you have the following installed on your machine: